This is the multi-page printable view of this section. Click here to print.

 Reference

-• Snapshots can be created up to 800, and snapshots generated by schedule are not included.
-(Automatic creation via schedule is up to 128)
+• The snapshot creation time is based on Asia/Seoul (GMT +09:00).
+Snapshots can be created up to 800, excluding those generated by schedule.
+(Automatic creation via schedule is limited to 128)

 Recover Snapshot

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

-3. File Storage List On the page, click the resource to restore from snapshot.
-File Storage Details Navigate to the page.
+3. On the File Storage List page, click the resource to restore from a snapshot.
+You will be taken to the File Storage Details page.

 4. Click the Snapshot List button.
-It navigates to the File Storage Snapshot List page.
+You will be taken to the File Storage Snapshot List page.

 • When recovery starts, it becomes Reverting, and when completed, it becomes Available.